 - 1 cup water

-- red gel food coloring (gel colors yield more intense colors than liquid food coloring-they have them at Walmart or Amazon)
+- red gel food coloring (gel colors yield more intense colors than liquid food coloring-you can get them at Walmart or on Amazon)

 - peppermint and cinnamon essential oils

-Step 2: Watch for the mixture to begin looking less wet and to begin pulling away from the side of the pan.
-It becomes drier the longer you cook it, so you don’t want to overcook it or you’ll have dry, crumbly play dough.
+- Heat & Stir.
+Stirring continuously, watch for the mixture to begin looking less wet and to begin pulling away from the side of the pan.
+Tip: Homemade play dough becomes drier the longer you cook it, so you don’t want to overcook it or you’ll have dry, flaky play dough.

-Step 3: As soon as it looks like a soft, cohesive playdough consistency, remove the dough from the heat and scrape it out onto a plate or cutting board.
+- Remove from heat.
+As soon as it looks like a soft, cohesive play dough consistency, remove the dough from the heat and scrape it out onto a plate or cutting board.
 Mine takes about three minutes on the stove, so we are not talking about a long time at all.
 I took the photo below right before taking it off the heat so you can see what it should look like.

-Step 4: As soon as it is cool enough for you to handle, which is usually almost immediately, divide it into two parts.
-Color one part with red dye, and leave the other plain.
+- Divide & Color.
+As soon as it is cool enough for you to handle, which is usually almost immediately, divide it into two even balls.
+Color one ball with red dye, and leave the other plain.
 To color the red dough ball, simply use the tip of a knife or a toothpick to transfer a small amount of red dye to the dough.
 Then knead with your hands until the color is distributed.
 If you need more intensity, just add more dye.
 I use a toothpick and dip it in the gel dye, kind of scrape it off onto the dough, and then repeat one time.
 A little goes a long way.

-Step 5: Make a little well in the red dough ball and add two drops of cinnamon essential oil.
+- Add essential oils.
+Make a small well in the red dough ball and add two drops of cinnamon essential oil.
 Fold the dough over and then knead it a few times to distribute.
-Repeat the same for the plain dough ball but add peppermint essential oil instead of cinnamon.
-When not in use, just store it in an airtight container like a jar.
+Repeat the same for the plain dough ball using peppermint essential oil.
+When not in use, just store it in an airtight container like a repurposed nut butter jar.
 It’ll last all the way through the holiday season!

 Time To Play